 Why do I see stories with publication dates that aren’t from today?

 Many of the best stories weren’t published in the past 24 hours, and Pocket is committed to elevating the web’s greatest stories, not just the latest ones.

 I don’t want to see recommended stories on my new tab page.
 How do I turn this off?

 If you prefer to not see articles recommended by Pocket in the new tab, you can remove them.
 Here’s how:

 - Click the Personalize button in the upper right corner of the new tab page.

 - Click the toggle to turn off Recommended by Pocket.

 - Click to finish.

-For more detailed instructions, including information for versions of other Firefox versions, please click here.
+For more detailed instructions, including information for Firefox on mobile devices, see Hide Pocket recommendations in Firefox.

 I don’t want to see a specific story in the Recommended by Pocket new tab section.
 How do I remove it?